ChibugoOhanyiri/AI-automation-portfolio/Vendor Onboarding (International Operations)/README.md

 1. Go to your Tally rejection form → Integrations → Webhooks
 2. Update the URL to your rejection workflow's production webhook URL

+### Step 7 — Connect Google Sheets
+1. Create a new Google Sheet with three tabs: `Dashboard`, `Headcount`, `Monthly Trend`
+2. Import the structure from `data/headcount_tracker_sample.xlsx`
+3. In the **"Update Headcount Tracker"** Google Sheets node, update the Document ID to your sheet's ID

-### Step 7 — Switch webhooks to production
+### Step 8 — Switch webhooks to production
 **⚠️ Critical step before going live**

 Both Workflow 2 webhooks default to Test URL during development.
 Before activating:

-1. Open **"Listen for vendor's approval"** webhook node
-2. Click the **Production URL** tab — copy this URL
+1. Open **"Listen for vendor's approval"** → click **Production URL** tab → copy the URL
-3. Update the Approve button URL in your reviewer email template to use this production URL
+2. Update the Approve button URL in the reviewer email template to use this production URL

-4. Open **"Listen for rejection"** webhook node
-5. Click the **Production URL** tab — copy this URL
+3. Open **"Listen for rejection"** → click **Production URL** tab → copy the URL
-6. Update the Tally webhook integration to use this production URL
+4. Update the Tally webhook integration to use this production URL

-7. Activate both workflows using the toggle in the top right of the canvas
+5. Activate both workflows using the toggle top right of the canvas

-Test URLs only work when you manually click "Listen for test event" — production URLs are always live once the workflow is activated.
+> Test URLs only work when you manually click "Listen for test event".
+Production URLs are always live once the workflow is activated.

-### Step 8 — Connect Tally form to n8n
+### Step 9 — Connect Tally forms to n8n
-In your Tally onboarding form:
-1. Go to Integrations → Webhooks
-2. Connect to your n8n Tally trigger node
+In your Tally onboarding form → Integrations → Webhooks → connect to your n8n Tally trigger node.

-3. Ensure hidden field identifiers match exactly: `vendorId`, `vendorName`, `vendorEmail`, `contactName`
+Ensure hidden field identifiers in the rejection form match exactly:
+`vendorId` · `vendorName` · `vendorEmail` · `contactName`

 ---

 ## Notion Database Schema

-The Vendor Database requires these properties:

 | Property | Type |
 |---|---|